06 05 Newsflashes from the Persecuted Church

 Nigeria: Cleric Negotiating Chibok Girls’ Release Remains Hopeful

-Despite disappointment that word of his involvement in the negotiations for the release of the Chibok girls was leaked to media last week, the Australian cleric appointed as the Nigerian President’s envoy in the negotiations with Boko Haram remains hopeful that they will succeed in getting the girls released.
+Despite disappointment that word of his involvement in the negotiations for the release of the Chibok girls was leaked to media last week, the Australian cleric appointed as the Nigerian President’s envoy in the negotiations with an extremist group that is located primarily in Northern Nigeria remains hopeful that they will succeed in getting the girls released.
 Dr Stephen Davis, an Anglican cleric, told media the fact that his name was leaked is not helping the negotiations, but that he remains confident that they will succeed.

 News of his involvement broke late last week, just as a new video surfaced showing some of the over 200 girls Boko Haram has taken captive from a school in Chibok, Borno state, in mid-April.
 British Newspaper, Daily Mail, and others reported that the video which has not been released to the public was taken on May 19 by Nigerian journalist Ahmad Salkida to prove that the girls are still alive.